Natural treatments for pain-free periods

 - Magnesium can also help to regulate the bowels to help eliminate excess estrogen, but be careful not to overdo the magnesium, as it can lead to loose stools – if you get loose stools with magnesium supplements, choose a form over an oxide or citrate

-- Fish oil is high in omega-3 fatty acids which are potent anti-inflammatories, and they work by altering prostaglandin production
+- Fish oil is high in omega-3 fatty acids, which are potent anti-inflammatory, and they work by altering prostaglandin production

-- Zinc has been shown to prevent menstrual cramps when given daily for one to four days before the onset of bleeding.
-This may be due to its antioxidant and anti-inflammatory actions in the uterus
+- One to four days before the start of bleeding, take zinc to prevent menstrual cramps.
+Its effects may be due to its antioxidant and anti-inflammatory actions in the uterus

 - Zinc is also a key nutrient for a number of hormone receptors and proteins that contribute to healthy, balanced mood and immune function